The Treaty of Lisbon

 D. More efficient and democratic policymaking with new policies and new competencies

-Several passerelle clauses allow for a change from unanimous decision-making to qualified majority voting and from the consultation procedure to codecision (Article 31(3) TEU, Articles 81, 153, 192, 312 and 333 TFEU, plus some passerelle-type procedures concerning judicial cooperation in criminal matters) (1.2.4).
+Several passerelle clauses allow for a change from unanimous decision-making to qualified majority voting and from the consultation procedure to codecision (Article 31(3) TEU, Articles 81, 153, 192, 312 and 333 TFEU, as well as some passerelle-type procedures concerning judicial cooperation in criminal matters) (1.2.4).
 In his 2017 State of the Union speech, Commission President Juncker announced initiatives to move away from the unanimity rule in a number of areas by using the passerelle clauses.
-As a follow-up, the Commission has adopted four communications, proposing to enhance the use of qualified majority voting instead of unanimity in the fields of the CFSP (September 2018), tax policy (January 2019), energy and climate (April 2019) and social policy (April 2019).
+As a follow-up, the Commission has adopted four communications, proposing to enhance the use of qualified majority voting instead of unanimity in the fields of the CFSP (September 2018), tax policy (January 2019), energy and climate policy(April 2019) and social policy (April 2019).
 These communications aim to render decision-making more prompt, flexible and efficient where an EU competence already exists.

-A certain number of new or extended policies have been introduced in environment policy, which now includes the fight against climate change, and energy policy, which makes new references to solidarity and the security and interconnectivity of supply.
+The Treaty of Lisbon considerably strengthens the principle of subsidiarity by involving the national parliaments in the EU decision-making process (1.2.2) (1.3.5).
+A certain number of new or extended policies have been introduced in both environment policy, which now includes the fight against climate change, and energy policy, which makes new references to solidarity and the security and interconnectivity of supply.
 Furthermore, intellectual property rights, sport, space, tourism, civil protection and administrative cooperation are now possible subjects of EU lawmaking.

-On the common security and defence policy (5.1.2), the Treaty of Lisbon introduces a mutual defence clause which provides that all Member States are obliged to provide help to a Member State under attack.
+On the common security and defence policy (5.1.2), the Treaty of Lisbon introduces a mutual defence clause, which provides that all Member States are obliged to provide help to a Member State under attack.
 A solidarity clause provides that the Union and each of its Member States have to provide assistance by all possible means to a Member State affected by a human or natural catastrophe or by a terrorist attack.
-A ‘permanent structured cooperation’ is open to all Member States that commit themselves to taking part in European military equipment programmes and to providing combat units that are available for immediate action.
-To establish such cooperation, it is necessary to obtain a qualified majority in Council after consultation with the VP / HR.
+A ‘permanent structured cooperation’ is open to all Member States that commit themselves both to taking part in European military equipment programmes and to providing combat units that are available for immediate action.
+To establish such cooperation, it is necessary to obtain a qualified majority in the Council after consultation with the VP / HR.

 Role of the European Parliament

 See 1.1.4 for Parliament’s contributions to the European Convention and its involvement in previous IGCs.
-With respect to the 2007 IGC, leading to the signature of the Treaty of Lisbon, Parliament for the first time sent three representatives to the conference under the Portuguese Presidency.
+With respect to the 2007 IGC, leading to the signature of the Treaty of Lisbon, Parliament, for the first time, sent three representatives to the conference under the Portuguese Presidency.

 Almost a decade after the signature of the Treaty of Lisbon, Parliament acknowledged that some of its provisions were not being used to the fullest.
 Therefore, on 16 February 2017 it adopted a resolution on improving the functioning of the European Union by building on the potential of the Lisbon Treaty, which puts forward a number of recommendations on how to unblock this potential in order to enhance the Union’s capacity to tackle current global challenges.